 Faith Ringgold, lives and continues to work in Englewood, NJ.
 She began her career in the early 60’s as a painter, an art activist, feminist and an educator.
 Her protests, events, happenings and exhibitions of the 60’s and 70’s took a stand for Freedom of Speech and equality, she broke ground and opened (museum) doors for artists of color and women.
 Today, she is best known for her painted story quilts and her illustrated children’s books.
 Ringgold’s first book, Tar Beach, was a Caldecott Honor Book and winner of the Coretta Scott King Award for Illustration, among numerous other honors.
 Ringgold has illustrated fourteen children's books eleven of which were also written by her.
 She has exhibited in major museums in the USA, Europe, South America, Asia, Africa, and the Middle East.
-She is in the permanent collection of many museums including the, Solomon R. Guggenheim Museum and the Metropolitan Museum of Art, and will soon have works in the new Faith Ringgold Children’s Museum of Art and Storytelling in Harlem, scheduled to open in 2010.
+She is in the permanent collection of many museums including the, Solomon R. Guggenheim Museum and the Metropolitan Museum of Art, and Museum of Modern Art.

 Ringgold’s public art works include, Flying Home: Harlem Heroes and Heroines, 1996 in MTA’s 125th street, For the Women’s House, 1971 Rose M Singer Center on Rikers Island.
 The Crown Heights Children’s History Quilt, 1994 a Percent for Art project is at P.S.
 22 in Brooklyn.
 Eugenio María de Hostos: The Man, His Life and His Dream 1994 located at Hostos Community College, Tar Beach mosaic, 2003 Princeton Library, and fifty-two mosaic panels in the Civic center subway station in Los Angeles, Ca.